TuOfTimes/TuOfTimes.github.io/_drafts/first-week-as-a-capital-one-tdp-intern.md

 ---
 layout: post
-title: "First Impressions: Capital One TDP Intern"
+title: "First Week as a Capital One TDP Intern"
 date:
 categories: work
 ---